communitiesuk/funding-service-design-account-store/README.md

 NOTE: during testing with pytest a separate database is created for unit tests to run against.
 This is then deleted after the tests have run.

-Once you have the database running and have the flask application configured to connect to it, you then need to run the database migrations to create the required tables etc. Simply run:
+Once you have the database running and have the flask application configured to connect to it, you then need to run the database migrations to create the required tables etc.

-    flask db upgrade
+This is outlined in the Local database development README above.

 ## How to use
 Enter the virtual environment as described above, then: